cran/LexisNexisTools/README.md

 install.packages("LexisNexisTools")
 ```

-Or get the development version by installing directly from github (if you do not have `devtools` yet install it via `install.packages("devtools")` first):
+Or get the development version by installing directly from GitHub (if you do not have `devtools` yet install it via `install.packages("devtools")` first):

 ``` r
 devtools::install_github("JBGruber/LexisNexisTools")